JetBrains/kotlin/INTEROP.md

     ./EchoServer.kexe 3000 &

-Test the server by conecting to it, for example with telnet:
+Test the server by connecting to it, for example with telnet:

     telnet localhost 3000